In this lab you will explore page tables and modify them to speed up certain system calls and to detect which pages have been accessed.

 10. Explain how the expression defining the macro MAXVA relates the the format of the VA.

 Choose permission bits that allow userspace to only read the page.
 The file riscv.h defines page protection attributes.
+The PTE access bit are shown as follows.
+The USYSCALL page should have PTE_U and PTE_R set.

 11. The above blue box with this problem's specification states that ugetpid() has been provided on the userspace side.
 Where is ugetpid() located and how is is included in the executable test program pgtbltest?
 Explain how it works.